Recent news

 ASU Regents' Professor a major strategist in substance-abuse prevention

-Flavio Marsiglia’s work on diversity, substance use and youth development is regarded to be among the best and most influential in the field.
+Flavio Marsiglia’s work on substance use and youth development is regarded as among the best and most influential in the field.
 He has pioneered programs that have been implemented in all 50 states as well as in Australia, Canada, Guatemala, Mexico, Spain and the United Kingdom, among other countries.